-Business Case - Online Bookstore

-17 August, 2015

-Executive Summary

-The organization has been traditional in all aspects of its culture, customer engagement, business processes and information technology systems.
-The last three quarters financial results have shown a loss in market share and a 40% reduction in revenue from in store sales.
-Many valued customers have openly said that they prefer to purchase through the internet.
-If something is not done to rectify this situation in the next half year the organization's market dominance will be eroded and the customer base will be lost forever.
-There are three possible solutions:

-- Continue the operating model and create a niche market for rare and valuable books sold through the existing stores, which would be downsized to accommodate the reduction in sales volumes. - Build an online presence on the existing business and IT systems utilizing existing platforms and infrastructure and slowly expand to cope with increased volumes - Create a completely new business and IT systems to support the new business model.
-These new systems would be based on an architectural blueprint that would be derived from the Enterprise Architecture work already commenced.

-The project team has reviewed the three options and after considerable analysis have concluded that option three is overwhelmingly the best of the options.
-This would allow a much needed technology refresh and would reduce the need to pay ongoing support and maintenance fees for now obsolete software and hardware platforms.
-It would also allow the organization to diversify and sell products other than book titles, creating business plasticity and the ability to respond to changing business and market pressures.
+Exe cutiv e Summary inform a 40% purcha organiz ganization has been traditional in all aspects of its culture, customer engagement ation technology systems.
+The last three quarters financial results have shown reduction in revenue from in store sales.
+Many valued customers have openly s se through the internet.
+If something is not done to rectify this situation in the n ration's market dominance will be eroded and the customer base will be lost for are three possible solutions: a loss in market share and aid that they prefer to ext half year the 1.
+Continue the operating model and create a niche market for rare and valuable existing stores, which would be downsized to accommodate the reduction in a 2.
+Build an online presence on the existing business and IT systems utilizing exi infrastructure and slowly exp and to cope with increased volumes sting platforms and 3.
+Create a completely new business and IT systems to support the new busines systems would be based on an architectural blueprint that would be derived fi Architecture work already commenced. three is reduce platfon oject team has reviewed the three options and after considerable analysis have o s overwhelmingly the best of the options.
+This would allow a much needed tech the need to pay ongoing support and maintenance fees for now obsolete softwa ms. It would also allow the organization to diversify and sell products other tha ss plasticity and the ability to respond to changing business and market pressure nology refresh and would re and hardware n book titles, creating

-Business Problem